I’ve tweaked this peppermint ice cream recipe, to work in a Whynter ice cream machine, with a 1.5 quart bucket.

 Bruce Stettler (my father-in-law) had the best idea yet.
 He had my son break and unwrap a dozen candy canes, put them into a ziplock bag, and crush them with a wooden rolling pin, on the kitchen counter.
 My son did not roll them.
 He held the rolling pin with two hands, and hammered out the candy.

-Measure out 32 ounces of heavy whipping cream into the pail or bucket.
-Add 2 Cups of whole milk.
-Add 1 Cup of cane sugar.
-Start churning, but wait about 15 minutes before adding the crushed candy.
-Otherwise, the largest chunks will sink to the bottom of the bucket.
 The Whynter machine can churn up to 60 minutes for a cycle, but for my recipes, it starts to bind at about 36 minutes.
 You may then remove the paddle and switch to cooling only.

 Leave a comment